talkable/talkable-docs/source/campaigns/tutorials/offers_show.rst

 default sharer.php.
 Also make sure **RR social sharing incentive** is set.

-After that we need to setup Advocate Share Page with the following markup:
+After that we need to setup Advocate Signup/Share Page with the following markup:

 .. include:: /samples/liquid/offers_show/instant_reward_basic.rst